HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 ## Motivation

-The Human Cell Atlas (HCA) Data Coordination Platform (DCP) ingests, processes, and stores single-cell data, making that data easily available to a wide audience of researchers.
-The single-cell data type of greatest interest to most researchers is the expression matrix, the cell-by-gene expression values that are the starting point for many downstream analyses.
-To support this most commonly requested data type, the DCP offers a specialized interface, the DCP matrix service, which enables investigators to easily access and perform integrative analysis across HCA expression data.
+The HCA DCP ingests, processes, and stores single-cell data, making that data easily available to a wide audience of researchers.
+The single-cell data type of greatest interest to most researchers is the expression matrix, the cell-by-gene expression values that are the starting point for many downstream analyses (e.g. cell type annotation, differential expression, etc.).
+To support this most commonly requested data type, the DCP offers a specialized interface, the DCP Matrix Service, which enables investigators to easily access and perform integrative analysis across HCA expression data.

 ### User Stories

-As a data consumer, I would like to access gene expression data from the DCP so that I can perform downstream integrative analysis across HCA experiments.
+As a user with a keyboard, I would like gene expression data from the DCP so that I can perform downstream integrative analysis across HCA experiments.

-- I would like to be able to receive an expression matrix comprised of cells that satisfy a set of metadata conditions.
+- I would like to generate an expression matrix comprised of cells that satisfy a set of metadata conditions.
-- I would like to receive metadata providing the experimental and scientific context about the cells in my matrix.
+- I would like to generate metadata providing the experimental and scientific context about the cells in my matrix.
-- I would like to receive my matrix in a format that is compatible with standard single-cell analysis tools.
+- I would like to generate my matrix in a format that is compatible with standard single-cell analysis tools.
+- I would like to generate my matrix in a reasonable amount of time (< 24 hrs).

 ## Scientific "guardrails"